Skip to main content

 This year’s event will again be a combined event with the Research & Education Summit, with “Think, Collaborate & Do” in the morning and the Summit in the afternoon.

 We are also seeking Associate Member volunteers to help run the event.
-To find out more or to sign up, use the “Volunteer” button below, or contact Valerie Baker at valerie.baker@ncsu.edu.
+To find out more or to sign up, use the “Volunteer” button below, or contact Valerie Baker Vella at valerie.baker@ncsu.edu.

 “Think, Collaborate & Do” Agenda